MHathorn/beam_update_2309/beam_model_training/config_templates/README.md

 **seed:** An integer value used for random seed setting, ensuring reproducibility.

+**test_size**: The fraction of the dataset used for testing and validation.
+Must be a number between 0 and 1.

 ## Data Settings

 **erosion:** A boolean value (true or false) indicating whether erosion is applied in the data processing step.